Skip to main content

 What Is Big Picture Thinking?

 Big picture thinking is the ability to grasp abstract concepts, ideas and possibilities.
 Big picture thinkers emphasize the system in which they are operating.
-This includes looking into various stakeholders such as customers, employees and investors but also competitors, social trends and future technological disruptions.
+Big picture thinkers look at the bigger context—considering stakeholders like customers, employees, competitors, and social trends, as well as technological disruptions.

-Imagine driving on the Howrah bridge at Calcutta (or any bridge).
+Think of it this way: Imagine driving on the Howrah Bridge at Calcutta (or any bridge).
 Do we look at the left and the right only?
 Hopefully not.
 We would have trained ourselves to cover both our left and right sides, as well as look far ahead in front of us.
 (If we only focused on a tiny word on the bumper sticker of the vehicle directly in front of us, we risk getting into an accident.)
-That’s essentially what big picture thinking is — looking at the entirety of a plan or situation.
+That is essentially what big picture thinking is — looking at the entirety of a plan or situation

 The Importance Of Big Picture Thinking